BerriAI/break-our-bot/Readme.md

-# 5 Day Challenge: How to Get Our Chatgpt Bot to Hallucinate
+# Break-Our-Bot Challenge

 ## Overview
-This 5-day challenge is designed to test your knowledge of our API docs, while giving you the chance to have some fun with our chatgpt bot.
-The goal of the challenge is to get the bot to hallucinate as many times as possible while answering questions about our API docs.
+A 5 day effort to make our #chatGPT bot hallucinate as often as possible - while answering questions on our API docs.
+Our motivation?
+Test out [BetterShot](https://github.com/ClerkieAI/bettershot) our new error monitoring system 🚨🚨🚨

 ## How to Participate
 To participate in the challenge, follow the steps outlined below: